 As the 19th century wound down, the shoe industry kept right on growing with nine manufacturers, three of them Dodge concerns – Dodge Bros at 112 Merrimack St., E.P Dodge at 21 Pleasant St., and N.D.
 Dodge & Bliss Co. on Prince Place.
 A whopping 21 “Boots and Shoe Makers” made the 1894-95 directory although it’s not clear what distinguished a maker from a manufacturer.
 Shoe entrepreneurs were setting up everywhere in Newburyport.

-In 1891, John L. Dodge died, but sons Chauncey and Harry carried on the business and started The Dodge Brothers, which became a large maker of ladies’ shoes and slippers well into the 1920s and possibly the early 1930s until a strike in 1933 crippled the shoe industry.
+In 1891, John L. Dodge died, but sons Chauncey and Harry carried on the business and had started The Dodge Brothers in1888, which became a large maker of ladies’ shoes and slippers well into the 1920s and possibly the early 1930s until a strike in 1933 crippled the shoe industry.
 The Dodge Brothers probably filed bankruptcy although when is unclear.
 Unfortunately, many of those records were discarded when my grandfather’s house on Toppan’s Lane was sold in 1978.

 “Nathan D. Dodge & Son* was manufacturing plain slippers to be sold at 74 cents to $1.50 and Oxfords to be sold for $1 to $3, as well as manufacturing Theo Ties, Grecians, Elites, Baden-Badens, Elysians and others, in ooze (a type of leather), cloth, bronze and satins,” according to the Newburyport News on Aug.
 8, 1891 as excerpted by former Newburyport Public Library employee Ron Irving.